 HIIT, Tabata, CrossFit, kettlebells – all the fitness headlines seem to shout out the virtues of these types of killer cardio sessions in the name of efficiency and effectiveness.
 If you’ve been exercising regularly, chances are you are probably incorporating this type of maximum effort training into your regular routine (or maybe it’s the entirety of your cardio plan).
 And sure, HIIT and Tabata can be super effective, but are the only type of cardio you should be doing?
+If you’re new to the world of fitness, but want to help out people in a similar situation, creating a blog or an Instagram account to keep track of your progress could be beneficial.
+The number of followers you have could make the difference between your content being seen or not.
+So it wouldn’t hurt to buy free followers to boost your following a bit.
+You never know, you may end up helping someone get on the right track when it comes to achieving their fitness goals.

 The long and short answer?
 It depends on what your goals are, says Jeffrey A. Dolgan, MS, CSCS, an exercise physiologist at Canyon Ranch Hotel & Spa in Miami Beach, Florida.
 “The bottom line is that there is no one answer as to which combination of duration and intensity is best for everyone.”
 Dolgan says it’s important to remember that the length and intensity of your intervals has a huge impact on which energy system (anaerobic or aerobic) your body uses.